 Dr.-Ing.
 Wilhelm Klauditz and the foundation of the »Institut für Holzforschung« (Institute for Wood Research)

-When Dr. Wilhelm Klauditz died in a car crash on a business trip to Munich on June 30th, 1963, this was the deepest cut in the history of the Institute for Wood Research since the end of the war.
-Wilhelm Klauditz was the propelling power behind the Institute and the point of crystallization for the activities of the Verein für Technische Holzfragen e.V.
-(International Association for Technical Issues Related to Wood).
-He had provided the impulse for the establishment of the Institute for Wood Research under the most unfavorable circumstances, directly after the war, and had initiated and conducted the essential research and co-operations himself.
-One year after his death, the Institute was renamed in his honor as »Wilhelm-Klauditz-Institut für Holzforschung«, thereby drawing attention to the special character which Dr. Klauditz had given the Institute.
+When Dr. Wilhelm Klauditz died in a car accident on June 30th, 1963 during a business trip to Munich, the Institute for Wood Research experienced the most pivotal event in its history since the end of the war.
+Wilhelm Klauditz had been the propelling power behind the Institute and the point of convergence for the activities of the Verein für Technische Holzfragen e.V.
+(International Association for Technical Issues related to Wood).
+He had provided the impulse for the re-establishment of the Institute for Wood Research under the most unfavorable conditions, directly after the war, and had personally initiated and managed the essential research and cooperation.
+One year after his death, the Institute was renamed “Wilhelm Klauditz Institute for Wood Research” in his honor, thereby drawing attention to the unique character which Dr. Klauditz had given the Institute.

-Dr. Klauditz therefore contacted his former academic teacher Prof. Dr. Gustav Gassner in Braunschweig, who was the Principal of the Technical University after the war.
+Dr. Klauditz therefore contacted his former academic teacher Prof. Dr. Gustav Gassner in Braunschweig, who was the Principal of the Technische Universität Braunschweig after the war.
 Prof. Gassner was very interested in bringing the institute to Braunschweig, but the situation at the TU - completely ruined buildings and a desolate financial situation - did not allow the incorporation of the institute at the university.
 Dr. Klauditz therefore pursued the idea of financing the institute partly through donations from the industry.
 He found support at the Homogenholzwerken GmbH which, in December 1945, offered to accept a part of the costs for the continuation of the chemical-technical institute.
 This was the impulse which was necessary in order to motivate further sponsors.
 In spring of 1946, the idea of financing the institute through a “Verein für technische Holzfragen” (Association for Technical Questions related to Wood) was born.
 This idea was probably encouraged by Dr.-Ing.
 Hermann Winter, professor for aircraft construction and lightweight construction in Braunschweig.
-The support of the town, the forestry commission, the chamber of commerce, the university and the enterprises MIAG and Homogenholzwerke encouraged Dr. Klauditz to extend an invitation to attend the founding meeting of the Association on July 7th, 1946.
+The support provided by the city, the forestry commission, the chamber of commerce, the university and the enterprises MIAG and Homogenholzwerke encouraged Dr. Klauditz to extend an invitation to attend the founding meeting of the Association on July 7th, 1946.

 Under the name of “Versuchs- und Beratungsstelle für technische Holznutzung des Vereins für technische Holzfragen e.V.“, the institute moved into its rented rooms on Steinriedendamm in July 1946.
-The “building” was a hut of 260m², partly war-damaged and partly structurally-incomplete.
-However, the space was sufficient and after three months of overhaul, the first research work could begin.
+The “building” was a hut of 260m², partly war-damaged and partly structurally incomplete.
+However, the space was sufficient and after three months of restoration, the first research work could begin.
 In August 1946, Dr. Klauditz went to Bavaria to collect the remaining equipment which had been saved there from the Reichsinstitut.
 The transfer was not simple, as Bavaria belonged not to the British but to the American occupation zone.